PicoCreator/smol-dev-js/README.md

 - **Modal is not needed** : All you need is node+NPM.
 We use the HTTP API directly, so no python dependencies, we include retry logic for error handling, spliting up into multiple requests, and even include caching to optimize some of the more reptitive smol ops.

+> this list is a derivative was modified from the original smol-dev proj

 ## Cavet

 Unless your the lucky few who gotten access to antrohpic AI, GPT4 can be very very slow.
 Making the feedback loop run into several minutes (this will improve over time as AI scales up worldwide)

 Also for larger projects and scripts, due to the way things are currently setup, it is possible to hit 8k limits and have scripts get cut off

-## Want to work with a local model ???
+## Want this to work with a local model ???

 Want to have this working locally?
 Without an internet connection?

+Reach out to me, and help me make it happen !!
+(GPUs, funding, data, etc)

-- Donate your `.smol-dev-js/cache` folder if your not working on anything sensitive, so that I can use it as training data for a local model (ps: if you email me the files, it is taken that you waived copyright for it - picocreator+ai-data (at) gmail.com )
+- Donate your `.smol-dev-js/cache` folder if your not working on anything sensitive, so that I can use it as training data for a local model

+> ps: if you email me the files, it is taken that you waived copyright for it - picocreator+ai-data (at) gmail.com

 - This would be used to create a public dataset, more specifically the [RWKV project](https://huggingface.co/blog/rwkv), an opensource project that I am actively working on.
 An AI model with theoractically have no context size limit, but is capped by its lack of training.